Community High School (Texas): Drill Team

 The Dazzlin' Dames drill team performs during half time at football games and also attend competitions.
 At their most recent competition, they received a total of 8 awards.
-They are directed by Miss Ashley Loyd.
+They are directed by Aili Fenton.

 Baseball

 In 2015, the Varsity baseball team under the direction of Head Coach David Allen, returned the winning pride to Community ISD.
 Finishing second in district play and capturing a Bi-District Title.

 Speech, Theatre and Debate

 Community High School also has a Speech, Theatre and Debate program.
 The program regularly participates in UIL tournaments.
 In December 2011, they hosted their 1st UIL tournament at Community.
-They also regularly receive multiple awards at tournaments, including sweepstakes.

 Band

-Community High School also has a successful band.
-They recently went to UIL competition and received an average rating of 1.
-They compete in many contests throughout the year.
+Community High School has a band program.